llcawthorne/llcawthorne.github.io/content/posts/awdwr51-03-05-theory/index.md

 ### Chapter 4 - Introduction to Ruby

 All of Chapter 4 is focused on a quick review of Ruby.
-I'ld recommend a refresher at [learnxiyminutes](https://learnxinyminutes.com/docs/ruby/) if your Ruby is a little rusty or checkout the [zenspider quickref](http://www.zenspider.com/ruby/quickref.html).
+I'd recommend a refresher at [learnxiyminutes](https://learnxinyminutes.com/docs/ruby/) if your Ruby is a little rusty or checkout the [zenspider quickref](http://www.zenspider.com/ruby/quickref.html).